mpokrass/PSYCH350/lecture_notes.md

 Loss aversion and the framing of decision trade offs.

 We interpret the default as an implicit recommendation -- what we ought to do.

+## Dec 2 (missed)

+## Dec 5

+Final exam - review session info will be posted on learn.

+Format similar to midterm - MC and short answer.
+Non-cumulative.

+-
+Aggressive policing tends to be enforced in discriminatory ways.
+Erodes their confidence in police and its legitimacy.
+As subjection to police stops increases, decline in general legitimacy of the police.
+If we are treated in ways we find disrespectful, can undermine our support for the law.
+So random stops can be counterintuitive.

+People judge the outcomes they receive as well as the quality of procedures that yielded that outcome.
+People think the outcome is fair if the procedure was fair. (the voice effect - if given the opportunity to voice your side and it was heard).

+-
+Interviews with New Yorkers

+Examined two motivation predictors of cooperation:

+- instrumental motivation: R's perceptions of effectiveness of police at fighting crime in R's neighbourhood; quality of police service and protection to people in R's neighbourhood
+- respect motivation: whether police treat people fairly and with respect

+Cooperation behaviours (DV)

+- willingness to voluntarily help police by calling to report crimes, reporting suspicious activites, volounteering time, etc

+Result:

+- social motivations highly correlated with cooperation behaviours (significantly stronger than instrumental motivations - effectiveness)

+Agressive policing may backfire - erode citizen respect for law

+-
+Another study

+Sample of young, male, members of non-majority ethnic/racial groups living in London, UK

+Respondents were asked whether they had been stopped by police within past 12 months

+If yes, were asked whether:

+1) they were given a reason for why stopped
+2) told what would happen next
+3) treated with respect
+4) whether police were justified in stopping them

+Response alternatives:

+- yes, fully (3)
+- yes, to some extent (2)
+- not really (1)
+- not at all (0)

+Mean of 4 items was taken.
+No procedural justice was defined as avg between 0 and 1.5.
+Strong procedural justice was defined as avg between 2.1 and 3.

+DV: measures of support for private use of violence

+eg. is it ok to protect yourself from attacks in the street, or from intruder at home, using violence to protest against things that they think are unfair

+Result:

+- violence to defend self: if low procedural justice, significantly more likely to resort to violence (0.52) vs 0.05 when strong procedural justice
+- political violence: even more dramatic (0.4 when unfair, -0.1 when fair)

+-
+Measure of polic intrusion during stop

+Summed reports of whether the police did each of the following during the stop:

+- ask for id
+- frisk/pat down
+- search your bags
+- threaten to use physical force
+- actually use physical force
+- handcuff
+- take out weapon and/or threaten to use it
+- arrest/take to police station

+Measures psychological well-being. (ptsd scale, as well as anxiety test)

+Result: the more intrusive the stop was, the more psychological stress they showed.

+-
+In London, ON.
+Was considering legislation to ban use of certain police council.
+Unanimously voted against practive of carding in London, ON.
+One councilman was stopped 15 times in his adulthood.

+-
+Crisis of confidence in liberal social-democratic institutions

+Since 1970s, clear decline in trusting other people.
+Erosion of support for social democracies.
+Rise of right wing and populist parties in Europe.
+Their share of votes is increasing.
+Increasingly effective voice of right wing populists.

+What greivances predict support for right-wing populism?

+Asked people about economic preferences:

+- gov't should take measures to reduce difference in income levels (negatively scored)
+- need strong trade unions (negatively scored)

+REstrictive immigration policy preferences:

+- refugees should be allowed to bring their close family members
+- if people who come here commit any crime they should be made to leave

+Which is stronger predictor, economics or immigration?

+DV: support for right wing parties

+Result:

+- trend with increasing right wing economic preferences (but pretty slight)
+- much stronger trend with immigration preference measure

+-
+Study

+Participants: Canadians randomly sampled from all provinces

+Measured proportion visible minority in census tract in which respondent resided

+Also recorded whether participant was member of visible minority group

+Trust measure: "if you lost a wallet or purse with two hundred dollars, how likely is it to be returned with the money in it if it was found by a) strangers, b) neighbours, c) friends"

+Result: less trust in people the more visible minorities there were (for both majority and minority residents).

+-
+Policy context matters

+European countries sampled + North America, Japan, Australia

+Immigration measure: % of pop that is foreign born, from UN data

+Policy context measures:

+- measure of income inequality within country
+- multiculutralism index based on whether nation had various pro-diversity policies eg. forman endorsement of multiculturalism, multicultural school curriculum, dual citizenship, funding
+  - strong on index: Canada, Australia
+  - moderate: US, Belgium, Netherlands, Sweden, UK
+  - weak: France, Austria, Denmark, Germany, Italy, IReland, Japan, Norway, Portugal, Switzerland

+Measure of trust: "generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people"

+Measure of political action: whether respondent ever engaged in following actions: signing a petition, joining a boycott, attending a lawful demonstration

+Result:

+- low income inequality: trust in other person increases as % foreign born increases
+- high income inequality: trust in other person decreases as % foreign born increases

+Economic scapegoating, immigrants are an attractive group to blame.

+political action:

+- strongest levels of support in communities where strong policy of multiculutralism and low inequality (positive correlation as % foreign born increases)
+- strong negative correlation when non multiculutral and high inequality.

+Policy context matters.

+-
+Moderating role of personal experience of intergroup contact

+Size of intergroup contact lowers prejudice towards them. (eg, interacting with gay people)

+Trust measure when meaningful contact with neighbours, high correlation.